Feature primitives#

 [3]:

-name type dask_compatible spark_compatible description valid_inputs return_type
+name | type | description | valid_inputs | return_type | |

-1 num_false_since_last_true aggregation False False Calculates the number of 'False' values since ... <ColumnSchema (Logical Type = Boolean)> <ColumnSchema (Logical Type = IntegerNullable)...
+1 | kurtosis | aggregation | Calculates the kurtosis for a list of numbers | <ColumnSchema (Logical Type = Double) (Semanti... | <ColumnSchema (Logical Type = Double) (Semanti... |

-2 count_less_than aggregation False False Determines the number of values less than a co... <ColumnSchema (Semantic Tags = ['numeric'])> <ColumnSchema (Logical Type = Integer) (Semant...
+2 | num_zero_crossings | aggregation | Determines the number of times a list crosses 0. | <ColumnSchema (Semantic Tags = ['numeric'])> | <ColumnSchema (Logical Type = Integer) (Semant... |

-3 count_above_mean aggregation False False Calculates the number of values that are above... <ColumnSchema (Semantic Tags = ['numeric'])> <ColumnSchema (Logical Type = IntegerNullable)...
+3 | count_below_mean | aggregation | Determines the number of values that are below... | <ColumnSchema (Semantic Tags = ['numeric'])> | <ColumnSchema (Logical Type = IntegerNullable)... |

-For a DataFrame of metrics that summarizes various properties and capabilities of all of the built-in primitives in Featuretools, call ft.summarize_primitives().
+For a DataFrame of metrics that summarizes various properties and capabilities of all of the built-in primitives in Featuretools, call ft.summarize_primitives()

 [4]: